guisaliba/wow/README.md

 ## Live Demo

-You can check it out at: https://wow-thats-cool.vercel.app/
+You can check it out live at: https://wow-thats-cool.vercel.app/

 ## Technologies